Fermi polaron laser in two-dimensional semiconductors: Spatiotemporal coherence

 A distinct peak in the distribution function indicates increased spatiotemporal coherence.
-Here, we focus on the temporal coherence and discuss the spatial counterpart in Appendix~\ref{A:cohr}.
+Here, we focus first on the temporal coherence and discuss the spatial counterpart below.
 The adiabatic relation between the photon and the exciton explained above permits us to express the photon spectrum near $\omega=\ve_\att(0)$ as $S(\omega)\simeq (g^2/V)\sum_\bk n_\att(\bk) \mathcal{A}_\att(\bk,\omega)/[(\bk^2/2m_\mathrm{ph})^2+\gamma_{\rm ph}^2/4]$ in terms of the attractive polaron spectral function $ \mathcal{A}_\att(\bk,\omega)$ displayed in Fig.~\ref{fig:As}(b).
 For a weak drive, the spectrum, shown as a solid red line in the inset of Fig.~\ref{fig:distr}(c), has an asymmetric lineshape with a high-frequency tail as a result of the relatively broad momentum distribution of polarons.
 The spectral peak changes nonmonotonously as a function of pump power, being narrowest for intermediate powers (green dashed line).

-The power dependence of the peak width is plotted in the main panel of Fig.~\ref{fig:distr}(c).
-The width initially decreases as the polaron distribution develops a low-energy peak until $\Omega = 10^{-7} E_Bq_B^2$ [cf.\ the orange curve in Fig.~\ref{fig:distr}(a)].
+The peak width plotted in the main panel of Fig.~\ref{fig:distr}(c) initially decreases as a function of power until $\Omega = 10^{-7} E_Bq_B^2$ as the polaron distribution develops a low-energy peak [cf.\ the orange curve in Fig.~\ref{fig:distr}(a)].
 Beyond this point, the linewidth rapidly increases as the radiative loss becomes more prominent.
 Interestingly, the minimal width is considerably smaller than the bare exciton linewidth $\gamma_{\rm exc}$, which is possible because of the reduced quasiparticle weight $Z_{\rm att}<1$.
-Hence the composite nature of the exciton polarons allows for a narrowing of the laser linewidth below the limit for bare excitons over a range of powers up to $\Omega \simeq 2 \times 10^{-6} E_B q_B^2$, where the radiative emission is characterized by a relatively large gain $\approx 40$ and the linewidth $\gamma_{\rm exc}$ is 1\% of the bare photon linewidth~$\gamma_\mathrm{ph}$.
+That is, the composite nature of exciton polarons allows for a narrowing of the laser linewidth below the limit for bare excitons over a range of powers up to $\Omega \simeq 2 \times 10^{-6} E_B q_B^2$, where the radiative emission is characterized by a relatively large gain $\approx 40$ and the linewidth $\gamma_{\rm exc}$ is {0.15\%} of the bare photon linewidth~$\gamma_\mathrm{ph}$.
 The minimal linewidth can be even further reduced by reducing the density of electrons (thereby reducing $Z_\att$) at the cost of increasing the formation time of the coherent polaron peak.